 Lightning Surges on Incoming Lines

 The only way for a potentially damaging lightning surge to challenge a substation is by entering on an incoming line.
 If the incoming line is shielded, there needs to be a backflash not too many spans from the substation to a phase conductor for the surge to pose a problem.
-When a backflash occurs at a tower, it produces a very fast rising surge.
-But as the surge travels down the line, the corona on the line reduces the traveling wave-front steepness such that by the time it reaches the station it has become manageable.
+When a backflash occurs at a tower, it produces a fast rising surge.
+But as the surge travels down the line, corona on the line reduces traveling wave-front steepness such that by the time it reaches the station it has become manageable.

 But if the backflash occurs only a span or two away, the wave-front steepness of the entering surge is extremely high and will significantly stress insulators in the substation – even when arresters are installed.
 Fortunately, substation arresters seldom see more than 10-15 kA of current from a backflash on an incoming line.
 As a result they are not thermally stressed by lightning, only electrically stressed.